sayanarijit/sayanarijit.github.io/src/site/notes/concepts.md

 <details>
   <summary>Do Not Repeat The Argument</summary>

 Most debates have repetitive arguments.
-Once a long debate starts, we often get tired repeating the same arguments just reach where we were before and can't continue anymore.
+Once a long debate starts, we often get tired repeating the same arguments just to reach where we were before and can't continue anymore.

 So, build a platform which will let anyone see the already recorded arguments as navigation links and provide another option to add an unique argument if they have any.